shirish93/shirish93.github.io/_failedprojects/olpc.md

 ---
-layout: post
-title:  "OLPC project: a failure to understand the limits of technology"
 author: shirish
-categories: [ innovation, postmortem, ideas, olpc ]
+categories:
+- innovation
+- postmortem
+- ideas
+- olpc
 image: assets/images/olpc.png
+last_modified_at: '2026-08-04'
+layout: post
+title: 'OLPC project: a failure to understand the limits of technology'
 ---

 You can't just hand a hundred laptops out without significantly adapting the syllabus and the pedagogy, they told us.
 We refused to believe our energy and drive wouldn't be enough.
 We were wrong.